learn-co-curriculum/fewpjs-oo-complex-class-relationships/README.md

 ## Conclusion

+Object Orientation allows us represent real world relationships, which can make it easier to understand and model in our heads.
+We _can_ create dependencies that mirror real world relationships - an album _has_ an artist and songs.
-In Object Orientation, we can design our classes and their relationships in any way we choose.
-If we strive to maintain high cohesion, weak coupling, and follow the single responsibility principle, we may need to utilize additional classes to handle abstract concepts such as a relationship.
-In general, fewer dependencies minimizes complicated relationships.
-More classes can help divide responsibilities, making your code easier to understand and maintain.
+Object Oriented design suggests something else, however.
+If we strive to maintain high cohesion, weak coupling, and follow the single responsibility principle, we begin to move away from classes _strictly_ representing real world things.
+We may need to utilize additional classes to handle abstract concepts, such as a relationship.

+When an Object Oriented application becomes large and complex, however, following good design principles will lead to easier to understand code.

 ## Resources